elioe300/Hack_Bio_Internship_Projects/Stage_2/task_2.7/README.md

 print(f"Mean Pulse (rounded to 5 decimal places): {mean_pulse}")
 # Output: Mean Pulse (rounded to 5 decimal places): 73.63382
 ```
+In this step, we calculate the mean of the 'Pulse' column in the DataFrame using the mean() method, round the mean value to five decimal places with the round() function, and print the rounded mean value.

 We determine the minimum and maximum values for diastolic blood pressure: